codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d42_4_translation_tables_and_the_translation_proces.md

 The Normal memory type is the memory type defined for a translation table lookup for a stage of translation.

-同时，translation table lookup 的 memory type 为 Normal memory type
+同时，translation table lookup 的 memory type 为 Normal memory type。

 > **NOTE:**
 * In a two stage translation system, a translation table lookup from stage 1, that has the Normal memory type defined at stage 1 by this rule, can still be given the Device memory type as part of the stage 2 translation of that address.
 ARM strongly recommends against such a remapping of the memory type, and the architecture includes a trap of this behavior to EL2.
 For more information, see Stage 2 fault on a stage 1 translation table walk on page D4-1726.